Veams/generator-veams/README.md

  * assemble-related-pages

 #### Custom Helpers
-We provide some custom helpers to speed up your prototyping.
+We provide some custom helpers to speed up your Assemble workflow.
 These helpers provide:

 * repeating elements
 * limiting JSON output